azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 to *your* OMS workspace.
 Moreover, when you specify the OMS shared key, click on the 'lock' icon next to it so that it gets masked.

-**Step-5:** (Optional) Setup Online Policies URL
+**Step-5:** Setup Online Policy URL
-(You may skip this step in a first-pass exploration of CICD integration of SVTs.)
+(You may skip this step in a first-pass exploration of CICD integration of SVTs and come back to it later when setting the extension up for a real project.)
-This feature enables you to set up online policies.
-This enables the CICD extension to use org-specific policies.
+This feature enables you to set up the CICD task to use your organization's AzSDK policies.
-To use org-specific policies, you can get your org-specific url from AzSDKSettings.json file under 'OnlinePolicyStoreUrl' parameter.
-You can find the 'AzSDKSettings.json' file under 'C:\Users\userName\AppData\Local\Microsoft\AzSDK' folder.
+To use org-specific policies, you can get your org-specific url by (a) running Get-AzSDKInfo -InfoType HostInfo and looking at the value of OnlinePolicyStoreUrl or (b) getting it from the AzSDKSettings.json file on your machine under 'C:\Users\<userName>\AppData\Local\Microsoft\AzSDK' folder.

 Below, we have added configuration info of 'AzSDKServerURL' used by the AzSDK team.
+The URL at your org can be different assuming there is an org-policy setup unique to your org.

-The online Policy URL information may be provided using one of the two options below:
+The online policy URL can be configured for the CICD extension using one of the two options below:

 **Option-1**: Use a 'variable group'
 In this option, a single variable group may be defined at a VSTS level to represent the Policy URL that